-Minimum Lot Size Minimum Lot Width ot Minimum Side Yard Setback 0 SF 0' 9'-3" or 14'-3" off back-of-curbing at street-side edge-of-sidewalk (exclusive of curb bump-outs) per Section 13.6-1 of this Ordinance, or the average alignment of existing buildings within the same block and same side of the street, provided that buildings with greater than six (6) feet of deviation shall not be considered in this computation.
+Minimum Lot Size Minimum Lot Width Build-to-Line from any street Minimum Rear Yard Setback Minimum Side Yard Setback 0 SF 0, 9'-3" or 14'-3" off back-of-curbing at street-side edge-of-sidewalk (exclusive of curb bump-outs) per Section 13.6-1 of this Ordinance, or the average alignment of existing buildings within the same block and same side of the street, provided that buildings with greater than six (6) feet of deviation shall not be considered in this computation.
 Under no conditions shall a building be permitted within the public right-of-way.
-8' 0'
+8, 0'

-- (F.) Open Space.
-The provision and design of open space shall comply with the requirements set forth in Article 21. - (G.) Parking & Landscaping.
+(F.) Open Space.
+The provision and design of open space shall comply with the requirements set forth in Article 21.

+(G.) Parking & Landscaping.
 Parking shall comply with requirements set forth in Article 12.
 Landscaping shall comply with the requirements set forth in Article 11.